gchurch/ClassroomApi/README.md

 Send a post request of the form api/Classes/{classId}/Teachers/{teacherId}.
 If the classId or teacherId do not exist then the response will contain a 204 No Content status code.

-endpoint 5: Get all classroom names
+Endpoint 5: Get all classroom names

 Send a the get request to api/Classes/Names.